gvwoods/gvwoods.github.io/About.md

 Running: Unfortunately, I have been struggling with leg issues for some time now, so I haven’t been able to do much running, but previously I have completed countless 5k’s, 10k’s, 1/2 marathons and these other races.
 Marathons (Columbus, OH, Knoxville, TN, 2x Pittsburgh, PA and Philadelphia, PA), 2 x Disney Goofy Race ( 1/2 marathon on Saturday and full marathon on Sunday)

-Coaching youth baseball, softball and soccer on and off since 2010.
+Coached youth baseball, softball and soccer from 2010 to 2020.

 A few things that many people don’t know about me.
 I founded the first ever all Digital Film Festival in the world.
 I wrote, directed and edited a feature length film, it was not very good though.
 I won a trip for being the top vacuum cleaner salesman in the region.
 I hung out with Bill Murray and Woody Harrelson on the set of Kingpin.
 I won numerous billiards tournaments while a teenager.
 I rebuilt the engine of a 1979 Camaro Z28.
 I had blogger credentials for the 2009 and 2010 Oracle Open Worlds.
 I once worked out in a hotel gym with President Obama on the elliptical beside me.